Market Intelligence: The Hidden Driver of Faster, Smarter Energy Deals

 From Data to Decisions: How Intelligence Speeds Transactions

 In the crude and condensate market, deals often come together in minutes.
 A producer calls with a full tank.
 A buyer has a short-term need.
 A hauler is finishing a nearby job.
-The company that can connect those dots fastest wins the margin.
+The company that can connect those dots fastest closes the deal.

 Market intelligence speeds transactions by: